top of page

 "Oh, my gosh, that made my head hurt!" or, "I can't believe I made a book all in French!"

 Then the discussion begins.
-I displayed on the ActivBoard the vocabulary words I used that they learned.
-They were shocked by how many words they learned in one lesson; 158 words they were able to recall and know the meaning.
+I displayed on the ActivBoard the vocabulary words that they had learned.
+They were shocked by how many words they learned in one lesson; 158 words they could recall and know the meaning.

 We also talked about what they did when they felt stuck.
-Some would glance at neighbors' work, and some would shut down.
-We spoke about how certain skills need to be learned in order to create new understandings from new experiences.
+Some glanced at neighbors' work, and some shut down.
+We discussed how specific skills must be acquired to derive new insights from new experiences.

-We also talked about how some skills we've learned over the years are detrimental to our own success.
+We also discussed how some skills we've acquired over the years can be detrimental to our own success.

-Shutting down, relying on others to a fault, and getting stressed all create an emotional roller coaster for students that struggle with their choices.
+Shutting down, relying on others to a fault, and getting stressed all create an emotional rollercoaster for students who struggle with their choices.

 They learned that learning is a choice.
 Motivating them to want to learn is the key.